top of page

 Increase housing and associated supportive services for people with special needs.

-Pictured above: 3D home printing in Arbor Commons in Muscatine
+Pictured above: 3D home printing at Arbor Commons.

 3D Printing Videos